Blockchain-at-Michigan/Smart-Contract-Tutorial/guides/TruffleGuide.md

 	network_id: "*",
 },
 ```
-And the following code under compilers to tell Truffle what compiler version you want to use:
+And the following code under "Compilers:" to tell Truffle what compiler version you want to use:
 ```javascript
 solc: {
   version: "0.5.0",